 Talbenny is a quiet little hamlet set just over 1 mile from the picturesque cove of Little Haven and 4 miles from the seaside village of Dale.

-The picturesque walled town of Tenby is the perfect location for your next holiday in Pembrokeshire.
-With four beautiful beaches which can rival any others in the world, it's a must-visit destination for those wanting to top up their tan or practice their sandcastle building skills.
-Check out our range of Tenby holiday cottages to find the perfect base for your getaway!
+Tenby is the perfect location for your next cottage holiday in Pembrokeshire.
+With four beautiful beaches which can rival any in the world, it's a must-visit destination for those wanting to top up their tan or practice their sandcastle building skills.
+Check out our range of Tenby holiday cottages to find the perfect base for your self-catering getaway!

 Trecwn is a small village situated between Fishguard and Letterston in the heart of the Pembrokeshire countryside.
 Stay at one of our Trecwn holiday cottages and you are guaranteed to enjoy a relaxing break in this quiet location, whilst a short journey will take you to many local pub-restaurants and a host of the area’s loveliest beaches.